-Built with resource locks in mind, LI.FI intents support a variety of input settlement schemes.
+Built with resource locks in mind, LI.FI Intents support a variety of input settlement schemes.
 The Compact and Rhinestone both allow for first-fill flows and sponsored transactions, assuming the user has existing deposits.

 :